rwxrob/keg-spec/terminology/README.md

 A ***dynamic node*** (or "generated node") is a *node* that requires a generator be run to produce the `README.md` or `DATA.*` files.

+An ***included node*** is one that is included in the major KEG content using an *node include link*.
+There is no limit to the number of times a node may be included, but most tools will generate warnings by default when included more than once.
+This motivated content creators to find that one best place to include any given node.

+A ***secondary node*** is one that is referenced with a *node reference link* but not included.

+An ***orphan node*** is one that has no other links to it whatsoever (but still MUST be included in the `KEGNODES` manifest).

+A ***broken link*** is one that points non-existent content.

 A * and any number of optional source files from this these other two main files are generated.
 This simplicity is by design.
 A *node* is